cbyn/bitpredict/README.md

 A number of engineered features is used to train a Gradient Boosting model, and a naive theoretical trading strategy is simulated on historical and live data.
 Live results can be viewed at [bitpredict.io](http://bitpredict.io).

 ## Target
-The midpoint price 30 seconds in the future.
+The target for prediction is the midpoint price 30 seconds in the future.
 The midpoint price is the average of the best bid price and the best ask price.

 ## Features